-Vaccinations are an essential step in keeping your dog healthy, and in also ensuring that diseases do not get transferred over to a human host.
+Vaccinations are an essential step in keeping your dog healthy and also ensuring that diseases do not get transferred over to a human host.

-The problem is that many dog owners get lazy and forget to schedule vaccinations with their vet.
+The problem here is that many dog owners get a little lazy and forget to schedule vaccinations with their vet.

-There are others who do not properly understand the role that vaccinations play, and how getting them done can extend the life of their pet.
+Others do not adequately understand the role that vaccinations play, and how getting them done can extend the life of their pet.

-The fact of the matter is that keeping up with the shots means fewer vet visits, and will decrease the likelihood that your dog will contract a serious illness.
+The fact of the matter is that keeping up with the shots means fewer vet visits, and will decrease the likelihood that your dog will contract a severe illness.

 Let’s take a moment to go over the different vaccines for dogs.

 Vaccines fоr Dogs